Licence Checker England

 Does mandatory HMO licensing apply in Doncaster Metropolitan Borough Council?

 Yes.
 Mandatory HMO licensing applies across all of England, including Doncaster Metropolitan Borough Council.
 It covers properties with 5 or more occupiers forming 2 or more separate households.
-You must apply to Doncaster Metropolitan Borough Council council for a mandatory HMO licence if your property meets these criteria.
+You must apply to Doncaster Metropolitan Borough Council for a mandatory HMO licence if your property meets these criteria.

 What happens if I rent without a licence in Doncaster Metropolitan Borough Council?